Higgs-portal assisted Higgs inflation with a sizeable tensor-to-scalar ratio: Higgs-portal assisted Higgs inflation

-When there is a mixing between SM and non-SM Higgses, the tree-level SM Higgs quartic coupling is related to the physical mass of the SM-like Higgs by \eq{lH-shifted}.
-In addition, in the presence of the Higgs portal interaction \eq{HiggsPortal}, the RG-equation for the coupling $\lambda_H$ is given by \begin{widetext} \beq \frac{d \lambda_H}{d \ln \mu} = \frac{1}{16\pi^{2}} \left[ 24\lambda_H^2 -6y_t^4+\frac{3}{8}\left(2g_{2}^{2}+\left(g_{1}^{2}+g_{2}^{2}\right)^{2}\right)- \lambda_{H}\left(9g_{2}^{2}+3g_{1}^{2}-12y_{t}^{2}\right) + \lambda_{\Phi H}^2 \right] \eeq \end{widetext} where $y_t$ is the top Yukawa coupling, and $g_{a=1,2}$ are the gauge couplings for the SM $SU(2)_L \times U(1)_Y$ gauge group.
-Note that \eq{lH-RG} has an additional contribution coming from $\lambda_{\Phi H}$ compared to the case of SM.
-If $\lambda_{\Phi H}$ has a negligible effect on RG-running of $\lambda_H$, but only become the source of Higgs mixing, the running of $\lambda_H$ is essentially the same as SM, except that the low energy boundary value of $\lambda_H$ is determined not only by $m_h$ and $v_H$ but also by $\alpha$ and $m_\phi$.
-A proper choice of ($\alpha, m_\phi$) can make $\lambda_H$ to be positive up to Planck scale.
-However for $M_t \sim 173 \GeV$ it is difficult to have $\mu_{\rm min}$ smaller than Planck scale, and we still have to use very large $\xi$ that results in tensor-to-scalar ratio far smaller than $\mathcal{O}(0.1)$.
+Generically Higgs portal interaction involves a new symmetry-breaking scalar field dubbed \textit{dark Higgs} here, and causes a tree-level mixing between the SM Higgs and the dark Higgs, as described in the previous section.
+This mixing is of crucial importance in the physics of Higgs inflation, particularly with heavy $M_{t}$ which is potentially signaling vacuum instability.
+When there is a mixing between the SM and dark Higgses, the tree-level SM Higgs quartic coupling is related to the physical mass of the SM-like Higgs by eq.~\eqref{eqn:lH-shifted}.
+In addition, in the presence of the Higgs portal interaction \eqref{eqn:HiggsPortal}, the RG equation for the coupling $\lambda_{H}$ has an additional contribution coming from $\lambda_{\Phi H}$ compared to the case of the SM (see appendix \ref{apdx:RGEs} for details).
+If $\lambda_{\Phi H}$ has a negligible effect on RG-running of $\lambda_{H}$, but only becomes the source of the Higgs mixing, then the running of $\lambda_{H}$ is essentially the same as the SM, except that the low energy boundary value of $\lambda_{H}$ is determined not only by $m_{h}$ and $v_{H}$ but also by $\alpha$ and $m_{\phi}$.
+A proper choice of ($\alpha,m_{\phi}$) can make $\lambda_{H}$ to be positive up to the Planck scale (see e.g., ref.~\cite{Baek:2012uj}).
+In this case, for $M_{t} \sim 173.2\,{\rm GeV}$, $\mu_{{\rm min}}$ appears to be larger than the Planck scale, and Higgs inflation requires a very large $\xi_{h}$ (e.g., $\mathcal{O}(10^{3-4})$) resulting in $r \ll \mathcal{O}(0.1)$.
+On the contrary, if $\lambda_{\Phi H}$ is not negligible relative to the other SM contributions in the RG running of $\lambda_{H}$, $\mu_{{\rm min}}$ can then be adjusted.
+In this case, we can control $\alpha$ and $m_{\phi}$ as well as $\lambda_{\Phi H}$ in order to have $\lambda_{H}(\mu_{{\rm min}})$ arbitrarily small with $\mu_{{\rm min}}$ well below the Planck scale, and $r \sim \mathcal{O}(0.1)$ can be realized.